zhang587/restaurant-reservation-system/README.md

 3. update
 4. cancel

-It will store all the data into databse in its own schemas.
+It will store all the data into database in its own schemas.